 He developed a friendship with another radiographer who was a fervent Catholic, and promised to look into the religion after qualifying.
 Which he did, and at Christmas 1951 was baptised into the Catholic Church.

 After a number of temporary radiography posts, Allen became a science teacher at a Christian Brothers run College in Liverpool.

 *Not the fabric designer, nor the finance writer, nor the composer.
 Alan Hart also used the name Robert Allen Bamford Jr in 1918.
 Also Laud Humphries was born Robert Allen Humphries.
 Robert Eads was in full Robert Allen Eads.

 - Robert Allen.
 But for the Grace: The True Story of a Dual Existence London: W.H.
 Allen 149 pp 1954.

 - "He was once a bride".
 Daily Mirror, 30 August 1957: backpage.
 See More on Robert Allen

 This is one of the country's earliest officially recognized gender changes.
 He did not take hormones or have surgery.
 Obviously he had an intersex condition with anomalous genitals, but he does not say which.

-There is no record of Robert Allen after his 1954 book.
+There is no record of Robert Allen after the second marriage in 1957.